Imputation of missing values in multi-view data: Methods

 \FloatBarrier

 As shown in Algorithm \ref{al:1} and Figure \ref{fig:staplr_flow}, StaPLR performs view selection through two steps: a dimension reduction step, and a feature selection step.
 First, a matrix of cross-validated predictions $\bm{Z}$ is constructed, in which each view is represented by a single column.
 The meta-learning algorithm then performs feature selection in this reduced space, which translates to view selection in the original feature space.
 Note that the reduction of dimensionality is generally very large: If the complete concatenated feature matrix $\bm{X} = (\bm{X}^{(1)}, \dots, \bm{X}^{(V)})$ has dimensionality $n \times m$, then $\bm{Z}$ has dimensionality $n \times V$, and generally $V \ll m$.
-This further implies that, while the original data is usually very high dimensional, this is often not the case in the reduced space; see for example \citet{StaPLR3} for an application of StaPLR where $n \ll m$, but $n > V$.
+This further implies that, while the original data is usually very high-dimensional, this is often not the case in the reduced space; see for example \citet{StaPLR3} for an application of StaPLR where $n \ll m$, but $n > V$.
 Obviously, it is much less computationally intensive to fit models in the reduced space, than it is to fit them in the original space.
-It is therefore highly computationally attractive to perform any missing value imputation in this reduced space.
+We therefore propose to impute any missing values in this reduced space rather than in the original feature space.
+Because of the difference in dimensionality, this is computationally very attractive.
 Furthermore, as long as we assume $n > V$, imputation methods which would perform poorly in the high-dimensional feature space can instead be applied in the reduced space.
 To apply the dimension reduction, the base-learning algorithm is trained on each view separately.
 Given that a view is either completely missing or completely observed, this means that within each application of the base learner there are no observations with partially observed data.
 Thus, the base learner can simply be trained on the set of complete cases for each view.
 A comparison of the proposed method for handling missing views in StaPLR and feature concatenation is shown in Figure \ref{fig:missing_data}.
+Note that although we use the StaPLR model specifically, the proposed method applies to multi-view stacking in general, and can most likely be easily extended to any form of late fusion.

 \FloatBarrier